 This is part of a little novelette I’m writing…

 My brother, Tam, was born when I was already two.
 We were close in age, but he was born a boy and I was not.
 His official title was Tamerathen, Prince of the Five Towers.
-One day, when he became king, he would be King Tamerathen XX, the twentieth of his name.
-When I wanted to annoy him, which was most of the time, I called him Number Twenty.
+One day, when he was crowned, he would be King Tamerathen X, the tenth of his name.
+When I wanted to annoy him, which was most of the time, I called him Number Ten.

-Or: “You could grow turnips behind those ears, Number Twenty.”
+Or: “You could grow turnips behind those ears, Number Ten.”
 This, always, in front of his friends.